Managing the risk of Legionella bacteria in commercial water systems

-Managing and monitoring a water system to inhibit Legionella is a legal requirement, with any water system susceptible to outbreaks.
-So what should you know about Legionella prevention and what actions do you need to take?
+Managing and monitoring a water system to inhibit Legionella is a legal requirement for every business occupying a commercial premise, with any water system susceptible to outbreaks.

 Legionella bacteria can be found in man-made water systems such as hot and cold water systems, cooling towers and spas as well as natural water sources such as lakes, reservoirs, rivers and streams.